plebbit/plebbit-react-hooks/docs/schema.md

 }
 AccountSubplebbit { // the subplebbits moderated or created by the user
   role: Role
-  autoStart: boolean // default true, the subplebbit should start publishing (subplebbit.start()) when the app is launched }
+}
 AccountComment extends Comment {
   index: number // the index of the comment in the AccountComments array and database